Saving money is all well and good in theory.

 Here’s my list, as an example:

-- Short-term: Save up spending money for an upcoming trip overseas.
-The trip is in three months.
+- Short-term financial goal: Save up spending money for a trip overseas in three months.

-- Medium-term: Pay off my car, or sell it — and its onerous loan — and buy a beater I can own free and clear.
+- Medium-term financial goal: Pay off my car, or sell it — and its onerous loan — and buy a beater I can own free and clear.
 I want to accomplish this before the end of next year.

-- Long-term: Buy a house I can use as a home base and increase my income by renting it out while I travel.
+- Long-term financial goal: Buy a house I can use as a home base and increase my income by renting it out while I travel.
 This will probably take me all of my 20s.

-By writing down my goals and approximately how long I can expect it will take to achieve each, I can figure out what research I need to do and how aggressively I need to plan for each one.
+By writing down my short- and long-term financial goals and approximately how long I expect it will take to achieve each, I can figure out what research I need to do and how aggressively I need to plan for each one.

 It also offers me the opportunity to see what I prioritize — and to revise those priorities if I see fit.